openhab/openhab-cloud/README.md

 * As mentioned before select EC2 (Amazon’s Elastic Compute Cloud) from the list of services:

 * In the menu bar, on the right corner you will find an item labelled “Region”:
-Click to select your nearest region or chose a preffered region where you want to locate your virtual server.
+Click to select your nearest region or chose a preferred region where you want to locate your virtual server.
 We will use the [AWS Free Tier](https://aws.amazon.com/free/?nc1=h_ls), which includes services with a free tier available for 12 months following your AWS sign-up date.
 AWS cost varies between regions (be aware that is only free for the first year).